TheUnlocked/Better-Mixer/README.md

 Join the [Better Mixer Discord server](https://discord.gg/mrr5Vtf) to report bugs, get help, request features, and chat with the developers!

+## For Streamers
+Go to the [Better Mixer self-service](https://theunlocked.github.io/bettermixer/selfservice) to add FFZ/BTTV emotes to your channel.

 # How to contribute
 ## How to file bug reports/feature requests
 Visit the Issues tab and check if your bug report/feature request has already been submitted.
 If it has not (or if the issue has been erronously closed), you may open a new issue.
 Please describe what occurred or what you want in as much detail as possible.